Tax exemption for sports associations

 Differentiation regarding the activities of international sports associations

-The Swiss Equestrian Federation additionally objected that the tax exemption is granted to international sports associations due to the pursuit of public purposes and therefore it should also be entitled to it, because the international aspect is not a decisive distinguishing criterion.
-The Administrative Court and the Federal Supreme Court both base their counter-argumentation on the Federal Council 's decision of 5 December 2008 ("Taxation of international sports associations based in Switzerland"), in which it was stated that international sport contributes to international understanding and the promotion of peace, in addition to values such as fair play, the fight against racism and discrimination, etc. The Federal Supreme Court also stated that Switzerland is an important location for sports associations.
-In addition, Switzerland as a location is of extraordinary importance for the federations of world sport, which Switzerland also wants to maintain in the future and therefore offer attractive framework conditions to the international sports federations.
-Based on this Federal Council decision, the Federal Tax Administration issued a circular ("Tax exemption of international sports federations") on 12 December 2008, in which it determined that international sports federations domiciled in Switzerland and affiliated to the International Olympic Committee are exempt from direct federal tax pursuant to Art.
+The Swiss Equestrian Federation also argued that the tax exemption is granted to international sports associations due to the pursuit of public purposes and that it should therefore also be entitled to it, as the international aspect is not a relevant distinguishing feature.
+The Administrative Court and the Federal Supreme Court both base their counter-arguments on the Federal Council's decision of December 5, 2008, which stated that international sport contributes to international understanding and the promotion of peace, in addition to values such as fair play, the fight against racism and discrimination, etc. In addition, Switzerland is an extremely important location for the management of international sports federations, which Switzerland intends to maintain in the future and therefore offer international sports federations attractive framework conditions.
+Based on this Federal Council decision, the Federal Tax Administration issued a circular ("Tax exemption of international sports federations") on December 12, 2008, in which it determined that international sports federations domiciled in Switzerland and affiliated to the International Olympic Committee are exempt from direct federal tax in accordance with Art.
 56 lit. g DBG.

 The Federal Supreme Court declared the Federal Council decision and the circular to be in conformity with federal law.
 It is true that the argument of locational competition would not in itself constitute a sufficient reason for differentiation from national associations.
 However, the other two aspects mentioned, namely the promotion of peace and international understanding on the one hand and the implementation of values such as fair play, the fight against racism and discrimination, etc. on the other hand, were essential.
 Although national federations can also commit themselves to the implementation of such values, international sports organisations have to add the aforementioned aspect of peace promotion and international understanding.
 Both aspects must be given sufficient priority, especially over other economic and self-interests, to justify a tax exemption and the different treatment compared to national associations.
 Consequently, a different assessment in relation to the pursuit of public purposes may well be appropriate and an equal treatment in injustice does not come into play in casu.